10 Amazing things to do in Las Vegas in the Winter

 9) See the street performers at Fremont street

 There’s no shortage of shops to choose from in Las Vegas.
 Fremont Street is a fun outdoor mall and a place for a lively night out in Las Vegas.
 I love the street performers and Viva Vision Light Show.
 The light show takes place on the world’s largest video screen, located on the ceiling.
-It is a free show and is in my opinion one of the greatest free thing to do in Las Vegas.
+It is a free show and is in my opinion one of the greatest Las Vegas attractions.

 10) Hike in the Valley of Fire